Thanksgiving Memory Pie

 Bring stout and butter to simmer in large saucepan over medium heat, stirring to melt butter.
 Add cocoa; whisk until mixture is smooth.
 Cool slightly.

 Beat eggs and sour cream in large mixing bowl fitted with paddle attachment.
-Add flour mixture and beat until just combined.
+Add chocolate mixture and beat until just combined.
 Sift in flour, sugar, baking soda and salt.
 Beat to blend.
 Divide batter among pans.
 (I had enough batter left over for and additional 36 mini cupcakes).

 Bake cakes until tester inserted into the center comes out clean.
 About 35-45 minutes.
 Transfer to rack; cool 10 minutes.
 Turn out onto rack; remove parchment and cool.